 Corporate social responsibility starts at the top, with an executive team that is driven to make a positive social, ethical and environmental impact.
 We live and breathe our guiding principles, which ensure sound policies and good working practices are adopted throughout the group.

 Under our Safety First branding, our policies and procedures cement our commitment to protecting the health & safety of our employees, contractors and customers.
 Our regular training initiatives include training our operational managers in IOSH Managing Safely, and key members of our Health & Safety team have obtained their NEBOSH Diploma.
-We have also worked tirelessly to improve the way we capture accident information and raise awareness about near miss reporting.
-In this way, we not only promote safety now, but work proactively to prevent it in the future.
+We also work tirelessly to improve the way we capture accident information and raise awareness about near miss reporting.
+In this way, we promote safety now and work proactively to prevent incidents in the future.

 Our vehicles are a familiar sight on the roads and we are well aware of their impact – and that of the group as a whole – on the environment.
 That’s why we are continuously looking for innovative ways to improve our environmental performance across every area of our business, whether it’s training and monitoring our drivers to ensure the most environmentally friendly performance from our vehicles, installing solar panels on our warehouses to reduce our carbon footprint, or using grey or recycled water to wash our vehicles.
 We continue to support and work closely with environmental organisations and equipment manufacturers to ensure the equipment and vehicles we procure are at the forefront of environmentally friendly technology.
 We are also members of a number of accredited schemes, including BRC Global Standards, FIAS, Soil Association and DTAS – all of which help us to actively manage, and continuously strive to reduce, our impact on the environment.